 It’s generally much harder to find a Gas Safe engineer in cold weather.
 Why?
 Because that’s when everyone else needs them.
 Then there are the emergency call-out fees to consider too…

 Find a local Gas Safe engineer via the national register.
 You might also like to consider taking out a Home Emergency Policy to ensure that you’re covered should the worst happen.
-Some insurers, including us, offer these as an optional extra to home insurance policies.

 5. Insulate water pipes